giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 I decided to write my next Microservice in TypeScript.
 Just to try it out.
 Which I did.

 And it was wonderful and horrible at the same time.
 Wonderful, because types really do help the coding phase.
-They don't really reduce bugs, because I have tests for that, and any typing mistakes I make will be caught by those tests.
-But they _do_ reduce the coding time, becausse no more typing mistakes (mostly), and they _do_ increase the readability of the code.
+They don't reduce bugs, because I have tests for that, and any typing mistakes I made would have been caught by those tests.
+But they _do_ reduce the coding time, because no more typing mistakes (mostly), and they _do_ increase the readability of the code.

 Horrible?
 Yes.
 TypeScript is the only language I know that changes its behavior based on a config file.
 In actuality, TypeScript is not _one_ language.
 It's an infinity of languages, each one _slightly_ different, and each one "generated" by a specific configuration file.
 And to figure out the language variation you want, you start playing with that arcane config file.
-Documentation?
+Documentation for the configuration?
 It's there, and much better than it was a year ago, but it's still arcane.

 And it was horrible because of the transpilation.
 I had to start figuring out the tooling.
 And how to work with Docker.
 And debugging.
 And stack traces.
 Not a nice environment.
 Workable,